ELD Standards Framework

 Proficiency Level Descriptors

-PLDs describe typical ways multilingual learners might develop across levels of English language proficiency as they move toward meeting Language Expectations.
-However, language development is not a straightforward linear process – students may take various paths to develop language.
+PLDs describe typical ways multilingual learners might develop across six levels of English proficiency.
+They help us see how students are growing in their language development as they move toward meeting Language Expectations.
+However, language development is not a linear process – like garden vines reaching for the sun, students may take various paths to develop language.

 Want to learn more?
 See pages 31-34 in the 2020 Edition.